 I bought mine brand new in 1983 and modified it when the new bands came out, added a couple optional filters and that was the only work I had on it until it quit in 2010 which I had already bought a Kenwood TS-200X.
 I always received compliments on the audio transmitted.
 It also worked nice on RTTY. at that time I was using a Commodore 64 for RTTY A good durable rig!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Kenwood TS-430S.
+We collect prices paid by real hams over the years to help you estimate the value of a used Kenwood TS-430S.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Kenwood TS-430S might be around:
+Based on historic data, today's second-hand price of the Kenwood TS-430S is around: